DavidLehmann/EPortfolioCucumberJVM/CucumberSeleniumInfo.md

 -“Before”:  runs before a scenario
 -“After”: runs after a scenario
 -“Around”: Assumes control and runs around a scenario
 	With this whole knowledge you now can implement the steps of your defined Feature by copying the suggested methods and placing them into a class.
 For this purpose I suggest creating a new java-class for every Feature which contains the corresponding Step Definitions for the .feature file.
 You can name this file like you want to.
 I named mine “LoginStepDefintions” so I can easily identify what is contained in the files.
 After you created the class you can paste the suggested methods in which can be found after the “You can implement missing steps with the snippets below:” message in the console output of your first test run.
-Once again you will have to add the missing import statements from the cucumber library to get rid of the errors in Eclipse.2
+Once again you will have to add the missing import statements from the cucumber library to get rid of the errors in Eclipse.
 Finally, you can define a setup and a teardown method with annotated with “@Before” and “@After” if you want to perform some actions before and after the scenario, like for example setting up the Selenium Driver for the test.
 Now it’s up to you to implement the specific actions that should be performed on the steps you defined in your Feature.
 To let fail a test or test some condition that can make a test fail or pass you can use the assert-functionalities of JUnit to do so.
 The following listing shows a part of the implementation of the Step Definitions for the Login-Feature example and should illustrate all of the things mentioned above:
 ```Java